 Technology Change | Deployment | Development | Optimisation

-IFRS 17 will alter the measurement of profit and equity in insurers’ accounts and affect the presentation of financial statements.
+IFRS 17 alters the measurement of profit and equity in insurers’ accounts and affects financial statement presentation.
 Profits will henceforth be recognised as insurers serve customers, rather than the current practice of earning profits as products are sold.
 Insurers will need to calculate how cash-flows emerge from contracts over their lifetime and at point of sale and will need to measure the expected profits in the so-called contractual service margin (CSM).
 Profit calculated at point of sale will be adjusted on a regular basis to account for updated assumptions on risks, interest rates, etc.

 Life insurers will find the transition harder than non-life firms, because contracts for one year or less can use a simplified approach whilst contracts greater than one year are obliged to calculate the CSM.
 IFRS 17 is principles-based and insurers will need to interpret and make judgements on the new rules.
 The standard will require changes to systems and processes to deal with new calculations and will require a more detailed level of information concerning contracts and will need regular updating to calculate CSM as assumptions change.
 Insurers with written contracts spanning multiple years will need to review them and calculate the CSM when they were first written.

-As a first step, an impact assessment is recommended and planning initiated to design the system changes that will be needed to achieve compliance.
-By 2020, insurers should have prepared full IFRS 17 results and familiarised investors and analysts with the new disclosures so that full implementation of the standard is possible in 2021.
+Following impact assessment insurers will need to decide the system changes that will be needed to achieve compliance.
+By 2021, insurers should have prepared full IFRS 17 results and familiarised investors and analysts with the new disclosures so that full implementation of the standard is possible in 2022.

 The new standard will be complex and there will be differences concerning current accounting in both liability measurement and profit recognition.
 The financial and operational implications of IFRS 17 implementation will require a fundamental change in insurers’ accounting practices and provide a major challenge for much of the industry.
 There are, however, opportunities to optimise adoption, both operationally and in terms of financial performance.